ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 The `superForm` function is used to create a form on the client.

-> Two notes: There should be only one `superForm` instance per form - its methods should not be used in multiple forms.
+> Two notes: There should be only one `superForm` instance per form - its methods cannot be used in multiple forms.
 And don't forget the `name` attribute on the form fields!
 Unless you are using [nested data](/concepts/nested-data), they are required.

 This is what the form should look like now: